By Deborah Jeanne Sergeant

 As a result of this weariness, it’s easy to feel like giving up.

 “People start to lose interest in following recommended guidelines that have been put into place to protect them,” Pagliaroli said.

 For those with existing mental health challenges, the restrictions caused by the pandemic add further strain.
 Isolation, changes in routines and uncertainty can exacerbate some mental health issues.
-Reaching out to therapists for remote sessions can be helpful, even though it is not the same as meeting in person.
+College students reaching out to College mental health therapists for remote sessions can be helpful, even though it is not the same as meeting in person.

 Regarding general COVID fatigue, “there are ways to combat this feeling,” Pagliaroli said.

 She advises healthcare providers to acknowledge the hardships many people face and to seek their input.
 Providers also need to “make sure people have accurate information about what is happening in their community” which may help people remain engaged.

 While many people turn to virtual versions of what they want to do—virtual concerts, virtual work meetings, virtual events — this too can become wearisome.

 “There are lots of activities that are not as good as doing it live with your friends,” said Douglas Goldschmidt, licensed clinical social worker practicing in Syracuse.